Q.1. Which of the following statements about the reasons for conducting elections are false?

 (b) Just before elections in Fiji, a pamphlet was distributed warning voters that a vote for former Prime Minister, Mahendra Chaudhry will lead to bloodshed.
-This was a threat to voters of India origin.
+This was a threat to voters of Indian origin.

 (c) In the US, each state has its own method of voting, its own procedure of counting and its own authority for conducting elections.
 Authorities in the state of Florida took many controversial decisions that favoured Mr Bush in the presidential elections in 2000.
 But no one could change those decisions.

-(a) In this case, representatives of each candidate should be present to make sure that the votes are counted in a fairway.
+(a) In this case, representatives of each candidate should be present to make sure that the votes are counted in a fair way.

 (b) The election commission should set up an enquiry into the case and debar the candidate or party involved in distributing such pamphlets.

 Q.10.
-Here are some reports of malpractices in Indian elections.
+Here are some reports of malpractices in the Indian elections.
 Identify what the problem in each case is.
 What should be done to correct the situation?

 (a) Following the announcement of elections, the minister promised to provide financial aid to reopen the closed sugar mill.